murphy52589/interview-material/react/counter/README.md

 2. Count is retrieved from local storage on page load

 ## Bonuses
-1. Make increment count the same reference across re-renders instead of being recreated each time (hint - memoize it)
+1. Make increment count the same reference across re-renders instead of being recreated each time